Welcome to the Roton Quantum Model - a rotational resonance framework

 Light

-Its speed limit does not arise from internal constraints, but from residual coupling to the universe.
-Even photons experience axial resonance potentials from other photons aligned along their oscillation axis.
-Although a photon’s phase is unrestricted and adapts instantaneously — preventing stable attraction — transient virtual axis alignments still occur.
-These fluctuations largely cancel statistically, yet their integration requires finite response time governed by the Inertial Gyroscopic Tensor (IGT) field, inducing a small precessional component.
-Retaining its relative rotation axis may nevertheless lead to slight changes in propagation direction.
+Second, the model predicts residual coupling to the surrounding universe.
+Even an ideal planar Roton experiences axial resonance potentials from other photons that are accidentally aligned along similar oscillation axes.
+Although a photon’s phase is internally unrestricted and adapts instantaneously, transient virtual axis alignments still occur.
+These fluctuations largely cancel statistically, yet their integration requires finite response time governed by the Inertial Gyroscopic Tensor (IGT) field, inducing a minute precessional component.
+Preserving the relative rotation axis may therefore lead to subtle changes in propagation direction.

-In this sense, a pure photon is a one-dimensional oscillation that would propagate without time dilation, but is weakly forced into a two-dimensional motion, acquiring a minute rotational inertia.
-Consequently, the speed of light may depend on the integrated background resonance fluctuations of a given region of the universe.
-Passing near heavy masses, composed of many photon-like components, may therefore induce subtle changes in the photon’s rotation axis or travel direction.
+In this sense, a pure photon is a one-dimensional oscillation that would propagate without time dilation, but is weakly forced into an effectively two-dimensional motion, acquiring a vanishingly small rotational inertia.
+Consequently, the speed of light may depend weakly on the integrated background resonance fluctuations of a given region of the universe.
+Passing near heavy masses—composed of or containing many photon-like components—may therefore induce slight changes in a photon’s rotation axis and trajectory, without altering its local propagation speed.

-Postulate: A photon is a basic Roton with a single one-dimensional oscillation.
+Postulate: A photon is a basic Roton with a single one-dimensional oscillation, yet remains susceptible to minimal precession.

 Takeaway: A photon may follow non-linear trajectories without loss of speed, provided its rotation axis remains unchanged.